North Shore architect - Playoust Churcher’s 2022 year in review

 Setting new records

 First things first, though.
 Two of Playoust Churcher’s projects in Roseville and Wahroonga sold for new street records over the last quarter of 2022.
-These results are an incredible record for us as an architectural firm and within this area.

 Experts in the architectural process